pyet-org/pyet/README.md

 ## Examples and Documentation

-Examples of using PyEt can be found in the example folder.
+Examples of using pyet can be found in the example folder.
 This folder also contains a number of Jupyter Notebooks that thoroughly explain the use of the software.
 Documentation is hosted on [ReadTheDocs](pyet.readthedocs.io.).